 - Add the sliced onion to the skillet and cook until softened and beginning to brown, about 3 minutes.

-- Turn the heat down to medium and add the beef and all the soy sauce mixture to the skillet.
+- Turn the heat down to medium and add the marinated beef to the skillet.
 Continue to cook until beef is browned a bit on the outside but NOT cooked through, stirring occasionally (about 2 minutes).

 - Add the broccoli and sauté for one more minute, until it begins to turn bright green.